beahidalgo/beahidalgo.github.io/aboutme.md

 ### my research interests are:

-- Applied Bayesian statistics.
+- Applied Bayesian Statistics
-- Statistical modeling in health sciences.
+- Statistical Modeling in the Health Sciences
+- Psychometric Modeling